PgBiel/Py2DF/README.md

 # Py2DF
 ==========

-A modern, easy to use and feature-rich tool to convert written, easier to understand python code to a DiamondFire template.
+An easy to use and feature-rich tool to convert written, easier to understand python code to a DiamondFire template.

 Installing
 ----------